High School Faculty

 Edward Lehmann

-Advanced Engineering; Design and Technology; Engineering; Programming I; and, Robotics
+Engineering; Advanced Engineering; Design and Technology; Robotics; Advanced Robotics; and, Multivariable Calculus

 Edward Lehmann

-Advanced Engineering; Design and Technology; Engineering; Programming I; and, Robotics
+Engineering; Advanced Engineering; Design and Technology; Robotics; Advanced Robotics; and, Multivariable Calculus

 I think everyone should read The Two Koreas by Don Oberdorfer and Robert Carlin.